A direct detection of neutral hydrogen intensity mapping on Mpc scales at $z\approx 0.32$ and $z\approx 0.44$: Model fitting

 As we show later, the parameter fitting does not converge for all parameters due to parameter degeneracy and lack of information on the $k_\parallel$ dependence of the power spectrum.
 We therefore consider another case where we impose a prior on $\Omega_{\rm HI}$ with $\Omega_{\rm HI} = (0.50\pm0.18) \times 10^{-3}$ at $z\sim 0.32$ from stacking \citep{Rhee_2018} and $\Omega_{\rm HI} = (0.77\pm0.26) \times 10^{-3}$ at $z\sim 0.44$ from Damped Lyman Alpha (DLA) systems \citep{Rao_2017}.

-The fitting results are shown in \autoref{contour1} for $z\sim0.32$ and \autoref{contour2} for $z\sim0.44$.
-The green regions show the posterior distribution for the model parameters without the $\Omega_{\rm HI}$ priors while the purple region shows the distribution with the prior.
-The blue regions show the results with the HIMF modelling which we discuss later.
+The HOD amplitude $A_{\rm HI}$ is specific to the parameterization, and its physical meaning can be hard to interpret.
+Therefore, in each sample in the posterior, we use $\Omega_{\rm HI}$ to present the results instead of $A_{\rm HI}$.
+We first convert the posterior on HIMF parameters back to the shot noise, and show the fitting results in \autoref{contour1} for $z\sim0.32$ and \autoref{contour2} for $z\sim0.44$.
+The green regions show the posterior distribution for the model parameters with the $\Omega_{\rm HI}$ priors, while the purple region shows the distribution without the prior.
 From the posterior, one can see that the small number of $k$-bins and the relatively low signal-to-noise ratio lead to divergence in the MCMC fitting, with most of the parameters unconstrained.
-The constraints on $\Omega_{\rm HI}$ are noticeably worst if no prior is imposed.
+The constraints on $\Omega_{\rm HI}$ are noticeably loosened and HI density as low as $\Omega_{\rm HI}\sim 10^{-5}$ if no prior is imposed.
 This is expected, since the small inner-halo scales do not contain enough information to constrain the overall amplitude which is on the large scales.
 The density profile parameter $\gamma$ is also poorly constrained, because the small scale power spectrum is dominated by the effects of the shot noise and the velocity dispersion.

+Comparing the results at $z\sim 0.32$ and $z\sim 0.44$, one can see that both redshift bins show tangible evidence that the velocity dispersion $\sigma_v$ and the HI shot noise can be jointly constrained.
+For $z\sim 0.32$, the posterior is reaching the flat prior $\sigma_v<500\,{\rm km/s}$ we impose.
+We verify that relaxing this prior simply leads to the posterior stretching to higher, more unphysical values of $\sigma_v$.
+The large tail of the $\sigma_v$ distribution also drives the shot noise $P_{\rm SN}^0$ to be larger, since these two parameters are degenerate.